 Fat – 3″ to 5″ wide eBikes that have become popular due to their multifunctional field of use.

 Cruiser – One of the most comfortable and laid-back bikes around.

 City – Electric city bikes are the most basic to get around town.

 Electric Road Bikes – Generally Class 1 eBikes with max. assisted speed of 20mph.
 Great for going longer routes or hilly terrains.

-Electric Mountain Bikes – Hardtail and full-suspensions with an extra oomph.
+Electric Mountain Bikes – Hardtail and full-suspensions with an extra oomph and suspension.